MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 - `apiPath: string` - The actual route/url this content is found at, I.E. for `/posts/[slug]` you pass `/posts/`
 - `transform: (apiPath: string, repoRoot: string) => Promise<string | string[]> | string | string[]` - A function that
-  provides the apiPath being processed and the absolute path of the repo, derived from the `package.json` root prop or `process.cwd()`.
+  provides the apiPath being processed and the absolute path of the repo, derived from the vite config root prop or `process.cwd()`.
 Each entry/string returned should be wrapped in quotation `""` marks.
 See [below](#transform-examples) for examples.

 ```js